The Best Dog Toothbrushes (Review) in 2020

 - Handle Length

 If you get a standard design toothbrush, it is worth looking closer at the handle length.
 If you don’t like the idea of sticking your hand directly into your dog’s mouth, a brush with a longer handle is the best option.
-This also has the natural advantage of allowing you to get right to the back of their mouth to access the harder-to-reach areas.
-However, you don’t want the handle to be too long as this is going to be more challengin to wield and get into the harder-to-reach areas of their mouth.
+This also has the natural advantage of allowing you to get right to the back of your pet's mouth to access the harder-to-reach areas.
+However, you don’t want the handle to be too long as this is going to be more challenging to wield and get into the harder-to-reach areas of your pup's mouth.

 - Bristle Softness